jmyers7/book/_build/html/_sources/chapters/04-random-variables.md

 Though I have only defined expected values of discrete and continuous random variables, technically *all* random variables have expected values (though there may be convergence issues).
 However, in order to even <a href="https://en.wikipedia.org/wiki/Expected_value#Arbitrary_real-valued_random_variables">*define*</a> these expected values, we would need the theory of Lebesgue integration that I mentioned above.
 ```

-Now, the sum $\sum_{x\in \mathbb{R}}$ in {eq}`sum-eqn` simply means that we are adding up all terms of the form $x\cdot p(x)$, as $x$ ranges over all real numbers in $\mathbb{R}$.
+Now, the sum $\sum_{x\in \mathbb{R}}$ in {eq}`sum-01-eqn` simply means that we are adding up all terms of the form $x\cdot p(x)$, as $x$ ranges over all real numbers in $\mathbb{R}$.
 But remember, the random variable $X$ is assumed to be *discrete*, so there are actually either only finitely many $p(x)$'s that are nonzero---in which case the sum is actually finite---or there are a countable infinity that are nonzero---in which case the sum is of the form $\sum_{n=1}^\infty$.
 In the latter case, there is the possibility that the expected value $E(X)$ doesn't exist, because the infinite series doesn't converge.
 However, at this level, except for a few special cases, we won't worry about such things.
 We shall *always* assume in this class that the infinite series converge and all our expected values exist.
 Even more, we shall assume that the series converge *absolutely*, which you might(?) remember means that the series of absolute values

 $$
 \sum_{x\in \mathbb{R}} |x\cdot p(x)| = \sum_{x\in \mathbb{R}} |x|\cdot p(x)